Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## ES dynamic module: ECMAScript 2020, or ES11 dynamic module

-In 2020, the latest JavaScript spec version 11 is introducing a built-in function import to consume a ES module dynamically.
-The import function returns a promise, so its then method can be called to consume the module:
+In 2020, the latest JavaScript spec version 11 is introducing a built-in function `import` to consume an ES module dynamically.
+The `import` function returns a `promise`, so its `then` method can be called to consume the module:

 ```js
 // Use dynamic ES module with promise APIs, import from named export: